matheusinit/ecommerce-api/README.md

 ## 💻 Description

-A ecommerce API to practice back-end skills.
-I want to simulate a usecase that an app would be used to thousands of users, and this project is a solution to this usecase in specific.
+An ecommerce API to practice TDD, CI, AWS and software architecture.
+I want to simulate a usecase that an app would be used for thousands of users, and this project is a solution to this usecase in specific.

 This project brought ideas to the following blog posts:
  - [(AWS) Utilizando EC2 para Deployment](https://matheusinit.vercel.app/blog/utilizando_aws_ec2_para_deployment)